-Living within your means in 2020 hasn’t been easy.
+Living within your means this past year hasn’t been easy.
 Scores of people have faced unemployment, furloughs, reduced hours, and pay cuts.
 Reductions in income have forced many to re-evaluate their spending and savings habits.
 They’ve had to reconsider how much they’re able to put into their retirement plans and college funds.
 People are carefully studying their finances like they never have before.

 These financial realities have led many individuals and families to adjust their lifestyles to live within their means.
 For some, this is the first time they’ve put away their credit cards and corralled their spending.
 For others, it’s a return to the days of living on a lower income level.

 Living with your means takes thought and planning.
 You need to make a concerted effort and take specific steps to get your financial house in order.
 Here are five practical tips for you to live within your means in 2021.

 How much income is there each month?
 What’s being spent on necessary living expenses?
 What’s being spent on discretionary expenses?
 How much money is going into your savings account each month?

 Knowing these numbers is key to living within your means.
 If you’re spending indiscriminately, there’s a good chance you’re going to be spending more than you’re making.
 And this often means that plastic is being used to pay for expenses.

 To know your numbers, use budgeting software or a simple spreadsheet.
 Make two columns to start with: “Income” and “Expenses.
 Getting your income numbers is easy; getting your expense numbers takes some work.
 You’ll have to review your checking and credit card statements to get expense figures.
 Once you have those, separate them into two columns: “Living Expenses” and “Other.”